AzureWoods/faceRecognition-yolo-facenet/README.md

 ## Usage

 We only provide Windows version here, you can change the command for Linux.
+Remenber to check the dependencies in requirement.txt.

 1. **Face Alignment.**